Mechanical, Materials, and Aerospace Engineering

 Among the minors that are available to ME, MSE, and AE students are:

-- Aerospace Engineering (for ME students only)
+- Aerospace Science (for ME and MSE students only)

 - Air Force Aerospace Studies